Iron is a crucial mineral needed during pregnancy. Read on about why and how to get enough for you and your developing baby.

 FACT: You need twice the amount of iron when pregnant (30mg per day) than you do when you’re not pregnant.

 35% of pregnant women become iron deficient in their first trimester and 85% will have become iron deficient by their third trimester.
-Iron deficiency is especially common in women carrying twins, vegetarians or women who are having pregnancies close together.
+Iron deficiency is especially common in vegetarian women, women carrying twins, or women who are having pregnancies close together.
 Menstruating and pregnant women need more iron than men.

 Getting enough iron from food when you're pregnant can be difficult, even if you're carefully trying to add iron to your diet.
 This is especially true if you're a vegetarian or vegan because you do not consume iron-rich meats or poultry.
 Be sure to tell your doctor if you are a vegetarian so they can keep a closer eye on your iron and haemoglobin levels.

 It is very common for women to develop iron deficiency during pregnancy.
 This is because your body needs extra iron so that your baby has a sufficient blood supply and receives all of the necessary oxygen and nutrients.
 Many pregnant women require an iron supplement, particularly from the 20th week of pregnancy.